 - Assistant flunky to a telephone cable splicer.

 He also animated visual effects for silent movies.
 I have long been curious about the uncredited artists who did that work.
 And for anyone struggling to learn software, you should read his description of “chalk plate cartooning” which involves creating engravings using molten metal.
-This is real old school.
+This is really old school.

 One chapter describes several other gagmen he knew over the years.
 Each is presented as a “type” of story man, and each is quite an individual character just like Pinto.
 They each came to Disney with wide and varied life stories.
 Even though this book was written about 70 years ago, the following passage still sounds relevant.